MalifaciousGames/Mali-s-Macros/sc-settings/sc-settings.md

 ## Settings in Sugarcube language ##

 These three macros let you use Sugarcube's Settings API without requiring Javascript knowledge.
 They cover the three built-in input types: toggle, list and range.

 This macro should only be used in `StoryInit` otherwise the attached settings won't load properly on startup!

-Read the documentation here: https://www.motoslave.net/sugarcube/2/docs/#setting-api .

 ### Syntax ###